Difference Between a Belt Lipectomy and an Extended Tummy Tuck?

 If you’re looking to get some plastic surgery done to improve your appearance and to bolster your confidence level, there are various options.
 Therein lies a conundrum — there’s so much to choose from!

-You can, however, get some clarity as to your choices by speaking to one or more plastic surgeons who can give you a feel for what surgical procedures would work best in your given situation.
+You can, however, get some clarity as to your choices by speaking to our plastic surgeon.
+Dr. Kesarwani can give you a feel for what surgical procedures would work best in your given situation.

-One of the things you'll want to find out about is how a belt lipectomy surgical procedure differs from an extended tummy tuck surgical procedure.
-Both are effective and safe options, but one may be more appropriate than the other for you, and your plastic surgeon can help.
+One of the things you’ll want to find out about is how a belt lipectomy surgical procedure differs from an extended tummy tuck surgical procedure.
+Both are effective and safe options, but one may be more appropriate than the other for you, and Dr. Kesarwani can help.

 Knowledge is, as they say, power.
 So read on to find out the differences between a belt lipectomy and an extended tummy tuck.
 Knowing the differences will help you to decide which, if either of them, is right for you.

 A belt lipectomy involves making a 360 degree incision around your waist in order to remove loose skin and excess fat on your upper thighs, hips, buttocks, and abdomen.
 On the other hand, an extended tummy tuck involves making an incision only on your front.
 Because there is no standard terminology for some procedures, you should ensure that you know exactly what you’re getting whether you opt for a belt lipectomy or an extended tummy tuck.

 Another way to differentiate between a belt lipectomy and an extended tummy tuck is to look at the circumstances under which each is usually used.
 A belt lipectomy procedure may be recommended if you happen to have lost a massive amount of weight.
 Tightening the underlying lax muscles is key in both of these procedures.